amazingsmash/OSM-LiDAR-Segmenter/README.md

 # OSM-LiDAR-Segmenter

+Open point-clouds and scans are a common source of geographical information.
+However, their segmentation remains an open problem as, commonly, there is insufficient ground-truth data to train ML techniques.
+These tools present in this project intend to exploit openly available data from OSM, to provide some initial data to bootstrap these learning process.

-LiDAR point cloud segmentation from Open Street Map road data.
+In particular, the present version performs point cloud segmentation from Open Street Map road data for airborne LiDAR.

 The repository contains two Python tools: